About Crohn's Disease

 Understanding Crohn's Disease

-Number of Americans affected by Crohn's disease (CD).
+Number of Americans affected by Crohn's.
 Crohn's disease can occur at any age, but is more prevalent in young adults.

-The true causes of Crohn's disease are not completely understood.
+The true causes of Crohn's are not completely understood.
 What we do know is that if you or a close relative have the disease, your family members may be at an increased chance of Crohn's.
-Researchers believe that a combination of hereditary, genetic, and/or environmental factors may contribute to the development of Crohn's disease.
-Diet and stress may aggravate Crohn's disease, but they do not cause the disease on their own.
+Researchers believe that a combination of hereditary, genetic, and/or environmental factors may contribute to the development of Crohn's.
+Diet and stress may aggravate Crohn's, but they do not cause the disease on their own.

 Areas of GI tract affected by Crohn's disease.

-Crohn's disease is a chronic disease, and some patients may experience worsening of the disease over time.
+Crohn's is a chronic disease, and some patients may experience their disease worsening over time.

 • Your Crohn's disease may not be under control if you're taking special steps to accommodate your symptoms, such as: